Clare Crawley Claps Back At Ex ‘Bachelor’ Juan Pablo Galavis After He Insults The Men From Her Season

 “Hey, ALL I want is for you to FIND love, you taking it the WRONG way Clare…,” he said.

-As The Inquisitr previously reported, the men of Crawley’s season vary greatly in age, ranging in age from 23-years-old to 42-year-old.
-The franchise decided to go with an older lead this season instead of picking one of the women from Peter Weber’s season of The Bachelor which just concluded.
-The reason behind this controversial decision was to encourage more maturity on the show after fans complained of too much drama and not enough focus on relationships last season.

-The filming of Crawley’s season has been postponed in the wake of the coronavirus outbreak which has impeded travel and lead to a call for social distancing in order not to further spread the virus.
+The filming of Crawley’s season of The Bachelorette has been postponed in the wake of the coronavirus outbreak which has impeded travel and led to a call for social distancing in order not to further spread the virus.

 “Everyone’s health is the most important priority at this time, and as I’m sure you’ve heard, we are pressing pause for now on filming The Bachelorette,” Crawley said in the announcement.